-Figure 2b Scenario A1B - Monitoring Remote Enterprise/EMAIL 2.2 Scenario A2 2.2.1 Description DAKON, an office equipment leasing company, sees a market opportunity in the small to mid-sized office market.
+Figure 1 - Scenario A1 - Monitoring Remote Enterprise 2.2 Scenario A2 2.2.1 Description DAKON, an office equipment leasing company, sees a market opportunity in the small to mid-sized office market.
 They believe that if they can get service contracts to maintain the 2-10 printers and copiers characterizing each site, they will make money on the consumables and eventually will get to lease equipment to these companies as the equipment in place ages out.
 In the short term, they need automatic reporting of low supplies and problems for the rapid response they are advertising.
 In the longer term, they will need to use the web service to get copy counts for billing and the capability of remote update/upgrade.

 2.2.2 Discussion This scenario is similar to A1, but differs in that the Enterprise sites are much smaller and the enforced security constraints are much less (but the requirements may still be there.)
 There is no specified demand on up time, although the customer must be kept happy for business reasons.
 The immediate stress is on providing effective alert reporting for the existing equipment with minimum cost.
 In the projected long term, the equipment will be replaced by DAKON-supplied units for which more access capability must be supported, including remote firmware update/upgrade.
 In the diagram, sites are represented with two networked imaging units each, supported by a WBMM proxy device.
 The proxy device communicates with the imaging units using existing supported methods, probably SNMP.
 In the initial configuration, the proxy devices communicate status and alert information through the firewall to the internet-resident server.
 In the later configuration (shown by the rightmost site), the instruct ructions from the monitoring server include commands for the proxy to pull an update file from a specified URL and apply it (by whatever means are appropriate to the end device) to an imaging unit.
 There are other requirements implicit particularly as relate to a WBMM proxy.
 Some of these may not be an integral part of WBMM, but must be considered.
 These include: - 1. ability of WBMM to communicate to a WBMM proxy instructions for monitoring several units - 2. ability of a proxy to be set up with the characteristics of networked imaging units so that it can translate from WBMM instructions to the management protocol supported by the device - 3. ability of a proxy to be set up so that it can pull a file at a URL identified in an instruction and present that file to an imaging unit in a manner required by that device to accept a code update.

-When dealing with end devices that already have the capability to pull an update file, that native capability can be used.
-However, particularly for dealing with WBMM proxies, the mannor by which they pull a file to be sent to a proxied printer should be defined.
+Monitor

-Figure 3 - Scenario A2 - Monitoring Small Sites
+Figure 2 - Scenario A2 - Monitoring Small Sites

 2.3 Scenario A3

 2.3.1 Description A

 Better Pinter Manufacturing (BMP) is marketing a high-reliability networked printer/copier, and bundling the unit with a supply and service contract.
 Their information suggests that the profit on supplies will be substantial, and with remote reporting and monitoring, the service aspect should at least break even.
 They need to set up their customers so that supplies and failure information is quickly communicated to one of their centralizes depot facilities.
-But the capability must be easy to install, requiring no unusual effort from the oftenlimited MIS groups.
+But the capability must be easy to install, requiring no unusual effort from the often-limited MIS groups.
 The solution must address concerns about network, equipment and information security from increasingly squeamish companies.

 2.3.2 Description B.